open-ephys/onix-docs/source/Hardware Guide/Headstages/tether-voltage.rst

 on the :ref:`pcie_host`.
 Each headstage has a minimum and maximum voltage requirement (e.g. 5.3 to  5.7 Volts for :ref:`headstage_64`) in order for circuits on the board to function properly.
-If the voltage is far too low, the host computer will not be able to detect detect the headstage.
+If the voltage is far too low, the host computer will not be able to detect the headstage.
 A borderline voltage can still cause connectivity issues as the headstage occasionally dips below the level it needs to function properly.

-.. attention:: The :ref:`openephys_onix1ref` library automatically sets the headstage port voltage by default, but allows the user to override the voltage setting as well.
+.. attention:: The :ref:`openephys_onix1ref` Bonsai package automatically sets the headstage port voltage by default, but allows the user to override the voltage setting as well.
 The documentation linked shows how to use this functionality and what valid voltage ranges are for each headstage.
 This functionality has been been tuned for the tethers that are shipped with each headstage.
-The override voltage is available when custom tethers are used (see :ref:`measure_voltage`).
+The voltage override is available when custom tethers are used (see :ref:`measure_voltage`).

-The voltage set in software is not identical to the voltage supplied to the headstage, as some voltage drop will occur over the tether connects them.
+The voltage set in software is not identical to the voltage supplied to the headstage, as some voltage drop will occur over the tether that connects them.
 The amount of voltage drop is proportional to the current draw of the headstage and inversely proportional to the thickness of the tether.
 The thin tethers used with ONIX headstages can result in significant voltage drops that need to be